Milotrince/rsl_rl/README.md

 # RSL-RL

+> This is a fork of rsl-rl on version 3.3.0 compatible with [Eden](https://github.com/Milotrince/Eden).

 A fast and simple implementation of learning algorithms for robotics.
 For an overview of the library please have a look at https://arxiv.org/pdf/2509.10771.

 Environment repositories using the framework: